 - 1 cup blueberries

-In a large bowl combine bananas, granulated sugar, brown sugar, and salt.
+- In a large bowl combine the bananas, both sugars, and salt.

-Gently fold in the flour and baking soda until all is combined.
+- Add the flour and baking soda and stir until incorporated.
 DO NOT over mix.
+Gently fold in the blueberries.